About the Bill

 || Anticipated Stage 1 debate

 The Committee issued a call for written views on 28 June 2018.
-This will run until 4 September 2018.
+This ran until 4 September 2018.

 The Committee also issued an online survey on the same date as the call for written views.
-This survey will also run until 4 September 2018.
+This survey also ran until 4 September 2018.

 Read the call for written views

 Read the written submissions